 It’s Alive!
 Bank Of America Ghetto Loans Lawsuit Brought Back From The Dead

 The Bank of America Ghetto Loans lawsuit filed by the City of Miami is going into litigation.
-As I posted several weeks ago, a federal appeals court revived the Bank of America Ghetto Loans lawsuit that accused Bank of America and two other lenders of writing “ghetto loans” to black and Hispanic borrowers.
+A federal appeals court revived the Bank of America Ghetto Loans lawsuit.
+The lawsuit accuses Bank of America and two other lenders of giving “ghetto loans” to Black and Hispanic borrowers.

-In Miami’s Bank of America Ghetto Loans lawsuit, the city alleges these ghetto loans led to a large number of foreclosures, lower property tax collections and increased spending to combat urban blight.
+The City of Miami alleges these ghetto loans led to a large number of foreclosures.
+Thus, lowering property tax collections and increased spending to combat urban blight.

 A 3-0 vote, the 11th U.S. Circuit Court of Appeals said a lower court erred in dismissing the claims of the Miami’s Bank of America Ghetto Loans lawsuit under the federal Fair Housing Act, over what Miami called decades of lending discrimination residential loans given to Blacks and Hispanics.